 Walk through the Wye Valley AONB

-The day started with breakfast at Greenacres campsite near to Coleford where I was staying.
+The day started with breakfast at Greenacres campsite near Coleford, where I was staying.
 I packed bags with essentials, then walked through fields to Coleford town centre.

 Forest of Dean Camping